 The video shows the steps for copper plating, nickel plating and chrome plating of the armour of the padlocks (up to min.
 4):

 Precisely in order to avoid these risks, Viro not only perfectly degreases and cleans the components which will be subjected to chemical treatments, but always starts them with a double pass of copper plating.
-In light of these points, hearing that a padlock, or part of it, is nickel plated and/or chrome plated is not in itself synonymous with durability.
+In light of these points, hearing that a padlock, or part of it, is nickel plated and/or chrome plated is not in itself synonymous with durability and rust-proof.

 The anti-corrosion chemical treatments become really useful, however, only if the internal mechanism has also been designed and built with good quality components, so that in addition to being an aesthetically “clean” padlock its operation is also able to withstand both the normal atmospheric agents to which it would be subjected if placed in an outdoor environment and extreme climatic conditions.